 These are gradually increasing in web presence.

-- EIRIS with UKSIF have set up CharitySRI web site, to provide “clear comprehensive guidance on how charities can invest ethically” and align their investments with their mission (aka socially responsible investment).
+- CharitySRI web site (from EIRIS and UKSIF) provides “clear comprehensive guidance on how charities can invest ethically” and align their investments with their mission (aka socially responsible investment).

 - Ethical Investments – How far may charity trustees go? £2, Ethical Investment – have the Church Commissioners got it right?
 50p, both from Christian Ethical Investment Group.
 Miss P Raikes, CEIG Enquiries, 2a New High Street, Headington, Oxford, OX3 7AQ (Info may be out-of-date).